alo9507/JustKeepClicking/content/blog/auth/index.md

 Why not a simple string for the token?
 Why wrap the token in a class?

-As you’re authentication needs grow more complex, you may want space to include new properties and helper methods to manage changing needs.
-This class provides you with the flexibility to include those new, unforeseen aspects of authentication (e.g. refresh tokens) as needed.
-Martin Fowler calls this [primtive obsession](https://martinfowler.com/articles/refactoring-adaptive-model.html#RemovePrimitiveObsession), i.e. the use of primitive types rather than classes.
+As you’re authentication needs grow more complex, you may want space to include new properties and helper methods to manage changing auth needs.
+The `AuthSession` class becomes the scaffold on which you build up your unique authentication needs.

+There's an anti-pattern called [primtive obsession](https://martinfowler.com/articles/refactoring-adaptive-model.html#RemovePrimitiveObsession) that goes into more detail about the superiority of classes to strings for potentially complex or growing objects.

 Where does this AuthSession come from?
 It comes from the `RemoteAuthProvider`.